Skip to main content

 WORKDIR /app

-# Copy your modified astradb_graph.py file
+# Copy your modified memory component

 # Find the site-packages directory where langflow is installed